alexjvr1/Courses/R.session2_Tidyverse.md

 ### Objectives:

-- Know how to clean data
+- Know how to tidy data

 - Know how to change column names